cerdiogenes/ember-flash-message/README.md

 # Ember Flash Message

-A simple plugin that allows you to display a message on the next route transition, similiar to Rails' ``flash[:notice]``.
-This is useful for displaying one time notices on later pages.

-A (soon to be gem) allowing display of messages upon route transition similar to Rails' flast[:notice] in a trivial manner written in CoffeeScript.
+A (soon to be gem) allowing display of messages upon route transition similar to Rails' ``flash[:notice]`` in a trivial manner written in CoffeeScript.
 The applications should be obvious.

 ## Usage